williamhoos/testrepo/docs/source/sign_utilities.rst

 Remember me toggle function
 ***************************

-Accessible from various pages during the sign-up or sign-in workflow, users are given an option to toggle on/off the instruction to remember one or more of their credentials (i.e., passwork, username, site key_lll
+Accessible from various pages during the sign-up or sign-in workflow, users are given an option to toggle on/off the instruction to remember one or more of their credentials, and the system will recognize their login by recalling their hardware)

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Remember+Me.png
     :width: 82%